Last Updated on July 3, 2023 by Maggie McKneely

 - Kuhl Trekr pants: These are lightweight and flexible as well as waterproof.
 They are heavy enough to protect against tree branches and cold weather, but they also have a cool cinch string that lets you convert them into capris.

 - Eddie Bauer Trail Leggings: Leggings are not the most protective or warmest thing to wear while hiking but there’s no denying how comfortable they are.
 If I know it’s not going to be too cold and I won’t be doing any serious bushwhacking, I often wear leggings.
-But make sure to wear ones that are on the sturdier side, like these:
+But make sure to wear ones that are on the sturdier side.

 No hiking packing list is complete without proper footwear!
 You can get away with wearing sneakers on some trails, but most of the time you need something a little sturdier than that.
 There are many different styles of hiking boots, but what is most important is having a pair of shoes that have good traction and will protect you from accidentally twisting an ankle or slipping on uneven terrain.
 It’s a bonus if you can find a waterproof pair of shoes since you can often come across wet and muddy trails.